nimmmalarohit/climate_risk_scenario_generation/README.md

-# Climate Risk Scenario Generation
+# Climate Policy Impact Analyzer

 A quantitative climate policy risk analyzer that combines economic models with large language models to assess financial impacts of climate policies.